Guides & best practices

 ⚠️ Note: Knowing your audience is not segmentation.
 Landing page segmentation tactics are another layer to your lead generation efforts that we'll save for another blog!

-Layla Eco - the AI property management tool does this exceptionally well.
-The team at Layla knows their target audience, real estate managers, have varying pain points when managing their properties, so they’ve designed a landing page that addresses them all.
+Layla Eco — the AI-powered smart sensor platform for property managers — does this exceptionally well.
+The team at Layla knows their target audience, real estate managers, have varying pain points when managing their properties, so they've designed a landing page that addresses them all.

 "We wanted our lead generation landing page to speak to multiple pain points, but without taking up too much scroll time.
 With our landing page, we manage to address our wider audience within one line of text."